What do you want to become?

 “I get job postings via email, LinkedIn and regular mail on an almost daily basis,” Johnson noted.
 “The best jobs depend on what type of practice you prefer, such as inpatient, outpatient, residential, Veterans Association, prison, state hospital, psychiatric emergency room and consulting facilities, and the geographic location you prefer to practice.”

-As of 2016, the median annual wage for Psychiatrists was $194,740.
+The median annual wage for Psychiatrists was $194,740.
 While the lowest earning 10 percent were recorded to have made less than $61,330, the highest earning 10 percent made more than $328,150 annually.
-Ultimately, earnings are dependant upon experience, employer and location.
+Ultimately, earnings are dependent upon experience, employer and location.

 Top paying employers of these professionals are home healthcare services, the local government, the state government, outpatient care centers and mental health and substance abuse facilities.
 Top paying states for this occupation are South Dakota, California, Wyoming, Alaska and Indiana.